copilot-code-jam/.github/profile/README.md

-## Welcome to the Copilot Code Jam!
+# Welcome to the Copilot Code Jam!

+## The challenge

 * **Theme**: The theme of this code jam is ✨ "*Starry Skies*" ✨
 * **Teams**: We recommend *3-5 members* for the best experience.